jj5/kickass-crypto/README.md

 If someone gets a copy of your secret keys, they will be able to decrypt your data.

+If someone gets a copy of your encrypted data now, they can keep it and decrypt it if they get a copy of your secret keys in the future.
+So your keys don't have to be only secret now, but they have to be secret for all time.

 If you lose your secret keys, you won't be able to decrypt your data.

 Your round-trip data is probably less essential than your at-rest data.